 Actions you can take now

-If you’re a business owner or leader and this is striking a chord, there are several things you can do to get on top of the issue:
+If you’re a business owner or leader and this is striking a chord, here are some practical steps:

 - Review your absenteeism data - look for patterns, not just individuals